Register

 • 3 for Poor

-Now, in your spreadsheet, make a column for Search Volume and enter the number of searches values for each phrase.
+Now, in your spreadsheet, make a column for Search Volume and enter the number of search values for each phrase.

-• Competition (C): that's how many websites are already more or less optimized for this keyword.
+• Competition (C): that′s how many websites try to rank for this keyword.
 Generally, all sites that have the same keyword as you are your online competition.
 And the fewer websites are optimized for the same keyword, the better KEI this keyword has.

 The way to check competition is simple.
 Enter the keyword in Google and click to search.
 Now look at the image below to see where you find the Competition value: